David Walliams: Matt Lucas

 The pair are best known for Little Britain, which ran from 2003 to 2009 on the BBC in the UK and from 2008 onwards on HBO in the US.
 The programme first aired on BBC Three before moving to the more mainstream BBC One.
 Among the characters Walliams played were Emily Howard, a deluded "transvestite"; Ray McCooney, an insane Scottish hotel owner; and Sebastian Love, an aide de camp to the Prime Minister (portrayed by Anthony Head) on whom Love has a huge crush.
 A successful live stage show of the series, Little Britain Live, was produced in 2006.
 A number of seasonal and charity specials followed, up to 2009.
 A spin-off series produced in the United States by HBO, Little Britain USA, aired in 2008.
 The characters from Little Britain played by Walliams and Lucas appeared in a 2010 UK television advertising campaign for the Nationwide Building Society.
 In January 2005 Walliams and Lucas were named the most powerful people in TV comedy by Radio Times.

 Their later series was Come Fly with Me, a six-part series airing on BBC One.
 The first episode was the third most-watched programme of Christmas Day 2010, and the most watched comedy of the year.
 The duo have not worked or made any public appearances together since early 2011 (although they each make separate cameo appearances in Michael Winterbottom's 2013 film The Look of Love).

 Little Britain returned to BBC Radio 4 on 31 October 2019, for a one-off special entitled Little Brexit.

 Got Talent franchise

 From 2012 to 2022, Walliams was a judge on the ITV1 talent show Britain's Got Talent with Amanda Holden, Alesha Dixon and Simon Cowell.
 In 2015, 2018 and 2019, he was recognised at the National Television Awards as Best Judge for his involvement in the series.

 In 2022, it was announced that Walliams would be joining Seven Network's Australia's Got Talent as a judge for the show's tenth season alongside fellow Britain's Got Talent judge Alesha Dixon, and Australian actors Kate Ritchie and Shane Jacobson.

-In November 2022, after controversy erupted regarding leaked disparaging comments made by Walliams to contestants, it was reported that Walliams had decided "to bow out after a ten-year run", and that he wished to leave the show "on a high after a wonderful time".
+In November 2022, after controversy regarding leaked disparaging comments made by Walliams to contestants, Walliams left the show.
 He was replaced by Strictly Come Dancing judge Bruno Tonioli.